gitViwe/rabbitMQ/README.md

 ## Getting Started

-First you need to run RabbitMQ management service, docker will make this easy Run `docker compose up -d` on the root folder, then you can go to http://localhost:15672 in a browser.
+First you need to run RabbitMQ management service, docker will make this easy Run `docker compose up -d` on the root folder, then you can go to http://localhost:15672 in a browser with the default username and password of `guest / guest`.